karaz-debug/Multi-Symbol-Breakout-Algo-with-MetaTrader-5-and-Python/README.md

 ## **Project Overview**

-This project implements a robust automated trading system that can backtest strategies on historical data and execute trades in real-time across multiple cryptocurrency symbols using MetaTrader 5 (MT5) and Python.
+This project implements a robust automated trading system that can execute trades in real-time across multiple cryptocurrency symbols using MetaTrader 5 (MT5) and Python.
 The system incorporates risk management, performance tracking, logging, and visualization features to ensure effective and secure trading operations.

 ## **Features**